tahira-h/portfolio/README.md

 # portfolio

 The purpose of this repository is to create a portfolio to provide my technical skills and background to employers.
-My resume may be viewed by clicking on the "index.html" file.
+My resume may be viewed by clicking on the "index.html" link below.

 Tools/Languages used: JavaScript, HTML, CSS, Bootstrap.